TristanBrian/portfolio/README.md

 # Portfolio Project
 A sleek Developer portfolio showcasing skills and my current projects.

+## Acknowledgement
+Special Thanks to Power Learn Project (plp Feb 2025 cohort) for the opportunity to develop this project.
+This project is a part of the Power Learn Project's curriculum.

 ## Description
 A project utilizing Html,javascript, Typed.js and particles.js, showcasing the skills and expertise of Tristan.Dev as a cybersecurity specialist and web developer.